The Ice Age Cometh – climate change explained in three graphs

 Global Temperatures over 10000 Years Change PAGES12k

 Figure 3: A compilation of global average surface temperature over the past 10,000 years.
 It is based on a compilation different types of proxy data (ice cores, tree rings, deep-sea sediments) from around the globe.
 Note the steep initial rise in Holocene temperature to a maximum around 8-9000 years before present (BP) followed by a slow and gradual decline to the deep trough and harsh conditions of the Little Ice Age at around 600-175BP.
 The steep upward spike at the right of the graph is called the Modern Warm Period.
-It results from this splicing 160 years of thermometer data with 1-day resolution onto the end 10,000 year’s of 100-year resolution proxy data.
-Such a brief spike in temperature, if it had existed in the pre-thermometer era, could not have been identified in the proxy-generated part of the curve.
+It results, at least in part, from the splicing of 160 years of thermometer data with 1-day resolution onto the end 10,000 years of 100-year resolution proxy data.
+Such a brief spike in temperature, if it had existed in the pre-thermometer era, would have been smoothed out in the proxy-generated part of the curve.

 Source: Nature Sci Data 7, 201 (2020). https://doi.org/10.1038/s41597-020-0530-7